-The Maximum Transmission Unit (MTU) is the size, in bytes, of the largest packet supported by a network layer protocol, including both headers and data.
+The maximum transmission unit (MTU) is the size, in bytes, of the largest packet supported by a network layer protocol, including both headers and data.

-Network packets sent over a VPN tunnel are encrypted then encapsulated in an outer packet so they can be routed.
+Network packets sent over a VPN tunnel are encrypted and then encapsulated in an outer packet so that they can be routed.
 Cloud VPN tunnels use IPsec and ESP for encryption and encapsulation.
 Because the encapsulated inner packet must itself fit within the MTU of the outer packet, its MTU must be smaller.

 Encapsulation and fragmentation

 Cloud VPN uses prefragmentation.
-You must enable prefragmentation on
+Enable prefragmentation on

 encrypted and encapsulated.
 Packets sent from your

 DF bit turned off.

 Configure your peer VPN gateway to use an MTU of no greater than 1460 bytes.
 We recommend a value of 1460 bytes because that matches the default MTU setting for Google Cloud virtual machine (VM) instances.

 The effective MTU for peer systems and Google Cloud VMs is typically lower than the MTU of your VPN gateway: